glgreiner/ZKUNSAT/README.md

 I took to generate the .prf.unfold file from the program equivalence.c which tests for equivalence between Montgomery modulo multiplication and typical (affine) modulo multiplication.
 Do this:

+FIRST (STEP I): git clone emp-ot, emp-tool, emp-zk, and  `cmake . && make && sudo make install` on all of them!

 1. `cbmc equivalence.c --dimacs --outfile miter.cnf`
     - This generates miter.cnf as the .cnf file consisting of the miter harness found in equivalence.c
     - equivalence.c is well commented and hopefully does not need explaining.
 It is a 4-bit multiplier.